 Enterprises look to SD-WAN to manage cloud challenges

-Enterprises are shifting their data centre strategies towards a mix of different clouds to support their applications and workloads, and they are also moving towards as-a-service models for software and infrastructure.
+Enterprises are shifting their data center strategies towards a mix of different clouds to support their applications and workloads, and they are also moving towards as-a-service models for software and infrastructure.

-These trends show that there is a dramatic change in how data moves through an enterprise – it’s no longer funnelled through the traditional corporate data centre.
+These trends show that there is a dramatic change in how data moves through an enterprise – it’s no longer funnelled through the traditional corporate data center.

 One study predicts that by 2020, more than 80% of enterprise workloads will run in the cloud – more than 40% will run on public cloud platforms, according to LogicMonitor.

 As enterprises move to infrastructure-as-a-service (IaaS) and software-as-a-service (SaaS) applications from leading providers like Amazon Web Services, and Microsoft Azure, they will be faced with the challenge of ensuring speed and agility without sacrificing security, performance and reliability.

 According to Silver Peak, self-driving wide area network (SD-WAN) will be a critical part of enterprise agility.
 Traditional WAN was not built for the cloud era.
 In contrast, a business-driven SD-WAN platform supports cloud consumption.

 The right SD-WAN platform will be able to define application policies based on business intent – and without compromise on security, performance or speed.

 Silver Peak describes some of the practical benefits that SD-WAN can deliver for security and performance:

 "If the application is hosted in the cloud and is trusted, a business-driven SD-WAN can automatically connect users to it without backhauling traffic to a POP or HQ data center."